 The Tourism Growth Partnership (TGP) is a government initiative to help drive some of the strategic changes required to overcome constraints to growth and lift the value that international tourism delivers to New Zealand.

 In April 2009, the Government allocated $50 million to implement cycle trails throughout New Zealand, to be known as Nga Haerenga, the New Zealand Cycle Trail (NZCT) project.
+In addition to this funding, $30 million of co-funding was committed from regional stakeholders towards the construction of these cycle trails.

 A new Regional Mid-sized Tourism Facilities Fund of $12 million over four years was established to co-fund mid-sized infrastructure projects that deliver facilities utilised by visitors and that enhance the visitor experience.